niplav/site/text_reviews.md

-addition to posts like [hyperbolic growth](https://sideways-view.com/2017/10/04/hyperbolic-growth/), [long-term growth as a sequence of exponential modes](http://mason.gmu.edu/~rhanson/longgrow.html) and an old yudkowsky post I am unable to find at the moment.
+addition to posts like [hyperbolic growth](https://sideways-view.com/2017/10/04/hyperbolic-growth/), [long-term growth as a sequence of exponential modes](http://mason.gmu.edu/~rhanson/longgrow.html) and an old Yudkowsky post I am unable to find at the moment.<!--TODO: capitalization of Yudkowsky is wrong still on LW-->

  I don't know how closely these texts are connected, but [Modeling the Human